Our producers are located throughout the country and their products run the spectrum of savory to sweet.

 To this day, American Spoon is still thriving as a family owned and operated business in Petoskey, Michigan, employing over 50 folks from the local community.
 At any given time, one will find half a dozen copper pots bubbling away, transforming fruits, veggies, and foraged delights into a delicious assortment of condiments and preserves that are perfect to pair with meats and cheeses, incorporate into a favorite dish, or simply to eat with a spoon.

-organic, handmade crackers baked fresh to order in wisconsin & california
+organic, handmade crackers baked fresh to order in Madison, wisconsin

 The need for a great cracker to pair alongside the wealth of Wisconsin cheese spurred the founding of Potter's Crackers by the mother-son team of Nancy Potter and Peter Weber in 2006.

-The two kitchens - Downtown Sacramento & Madison, Wisconsin - each source as many organic and local ingredients as possible, from locally milled flours to butter from nearby dairy farms.
+Today, Potter's Crackers are still baked by hand in a downtown kitchen in Madison, Wisconsin.
+Nancy and her team source as many organic local ingredients as possible using locally milled flours and butter from nearby dairy farms.
 Their offerings of cracker and crisp flavors vary somewhat as dictated by the availability of ingredients local to their respective regions.

 fresh to order, handmade candies from downtown chicago!